Altarax/CubeSat/README.md

 ## Schematics
 So, for this project I need to create my own PCB.
 With the help of my colleague, we created it using Easy EDA.
-Of course I'll buy it from JLPCB.
+I'll buy it from JLPCB.
+I changed the initial FPGA by the Development Kit Cmod S7.
 <p align="center"><img src="/images/pcb.png" width="500" height="500"></p>

 ## Quartus project